 The disk C contains Windows operating system so make sure you have proper space for its operations.
 If you don’t, problems like PC freezing will occur.

-You can buy a Western Digital 10 TB hard disk for storage or use these free cloud storages to keep your important files.
+You can buy a Western Digital 10 TB hard disk for storage or use this free cloud storage to keep your important files.

 You need to clean the disk to avoid PC freezing.

-Check whether your PC has unwanted software or files because the malware or spyware enters your computer through the unwanted software apps.
+Check whether your PC has unwanted software or files because malware or spyware enters your computer through unwanted software apps.
 When someone accesses your data, your PC will freeze or malfunction.